 - Participation in Interactivity@GT, the annual student showcase and job fair for MS-HCI students.

-- Consideration for several annual awards (with honoraria), such as best first semester project, best first-year student, best MSHCI project.
+- Consideration for several annual awards (with honoraria), such as the best MS-HCI project award and the GVU Distinguished Masters Student Award.

 What is the difference between the MS-HCI and the MS in Digital Media offered by LMC?
 The MS-HCI focuses on developing practical and theoretical skills in the research, design/development and evaluation of human-computer systems and interfaces and the curriculum spans the digital media, design, computing and psychology disciplines that bridge the four schools.
 The MS in Digital Media offers arts and humanities based study in digital media in the School of LMC, focusing on digital media design and critique.
 MS Digital Media students pursue careers as interaction designers, game designers, interactive television producers and information architects.